 People often think that if they legitimately screw up at work and get in trouble, they won’t be able to successfully pursue a discrimination claim, even when the employer is unfair about how it disciplines them.
-As the employment law attorneys at The Spitz Law Firm know, this simply isn’t true.
+As the employment law attorneys at Spitz, The Employee’s Law Firm know, this simply isn’t true.

 As it turns out, even if an employee acts outrageously, he or she may still have a claim for race discrimination if the employer treats that employee differently on the basis of race.

 The case of Jones v.
 Evergreen Packaging, Inc., is a good example.
 Oren Jones, an African American, supervised an employee named Jeff Connor, a Caucasian.
 On two occasions, Connors took actions which caused Jones to be sprayed with water, each of which he claimed was accidental.
 One day, Jones’ grinder jammed, and he asked Connor to fix it.
 Connor responded by swinging a wood hook at Jones as though he was going to hit him with it.
 In each incident, Connor was given an opportunity to explain himself, and both he and Jones were given written counseling.
 At no point did Connor receive any further discipline.

 A few days later, Jones was asked by some of his subordinates what he would do if Connor got him fired.
 Another employee suggested Jones would “go postal.”
 Jones then replied that if he were fired, he would “just walk up to people and go bang,” and “just go postal.”
 When Evergreen learned of Jones’ remarks, it immediately suspended him without pay, and it prohibited Jones from returning to work until he got a psychiatric evaluation and signed a “last-chance” agreement.
 Jones was later reinstated after he complied with these conditions.